Have you ever wondered what exactly is a CFD?

-Let’s pick 2 stocks within the French banking sector – if we see that 2 banks (BNP Paribas and Société Générale) suddenly aren’t following the same trend, then you know that the correlation is weakening.
+Let’s pick 2 stocks within the French banking sector – if we see that 2 banks (Google and Facebook) suddenly aren’t following the same trend, then you know that the correlation is weakening.
 You can take advantage of this to make profits with a pair trading strategy.
-To take advantage of this divergence, short the bank that is going up and go long on one bank that is going down.
+To take advantage of this divergence, short the company that is going up and go long on one company that is going down.

 Let’s say that you have a diversified portfolio with Coca-Cola, Bayer, BMW and BNP Paribas.
 You think that the French banking sector is weakening.
 You open a short position on BNP Paribas to hedge against a short-term decrease in BNP Paribas’ stock price.

 Of course, you still have BNP Paribas in your investment portfolio, as you have a medium/long-term investment horizon.
 Another way to use hedging will be to hedge your whole portfolio with CFDs on an index rather than on a single stock.
 With our previous example, you could short the French index, the CAC40, or the French banking sector index.

 Take Advantage Of Price Volatility

 Using CFDs to protect more traditional investments is a great way to take advantage of price volatility.

 This is especially true for blue chips.
 This strategy can also be used to prepare you for higher volatility or uncertainty.
 Many factors can affect the market in the short-term, which will affect the liquidity and the overall market conditions.
 Central banks decisions, company earnings being released, natural disasters and geopolitical uncertainty are among the most influential events.